 Next, if she invited the girl next door, then if she gave the candies to the four children, two will be left.
 This gives:

 Lastly, if the girl's brother joined in the game (amounting to five kids in total), three candies would be left.
 Therefore,

 x ≡ 3 (mod 5).

 This way, we've obtained a system of three congruences.
-It's starting to look similar to what we had in the above section, doesn't it?
+It's starting to look similar to what we had in, doesn't it?